HOW DOES IT WORK?

 Take a look at the medium term plans for the different projects on the individual resource pages.
 These spell out very clearly what the projects cover along with a week by week breakdown of the teaching and learning.

-Every single project covers a range of writing genres, up to six different genres in fact!
+Our long term projects cover a range of writing genres, up to six different genres in fact!

 What sort of technology do I need for these resources?